 - Read the entire Arizona Road Trip, Itinerary

 5. Route 66

-- Recommended Road Trip Length: 1 Day to 1 month (depending on length of route)
+- Recommended Road Trip Length: 1 Day to 1 month (depending on the length of the route)

 6. Overseas Highway

-Go diving at John Pennekamp Coral Reef State Park feed the tarpon at Robbies on Islamorada Key, cross the legendary Seven Mile Bridge and follow the footsteps of Ernest Hemingway when you reach Key West before making it to the Southernmost Point on mainland USA.
+Go diving at John Pennekamp Coral Reef State Park feed the tarpon at Robbie on Islamorada Key, cross the legendary Seven Mile Bridge, and follow the footsteps of Ernest Hemingway when you reach Key West before making it to the Southernmost Point on mainland USA.
 Now that’s a road trip!
 Read More: Best Stops on a Florida Keys Road Trip Itinerary